tutumcloud/api-docs/source/includes/service.md

-running_num_containers | The actual number of containers deployed for the service in `Running` state stopped_num_containers | The actual number of containers deployed for the service in `Stopped` state containers | List of resource URIs of the containers launched as part of the service container_ports | List of ports to be published for this service (see table `Service Port attributes` below) container_envvars | List of user-defined environment variables to set on the containers of the service, which will override the image environment variables (see table `Service Environment Variable attributes` below) entrypoint | Entrypoint to be set on the containers launched as part of the service, which will override the image entrypoint run_command | Run command to be set on the containers launched as part of the service, which will override the image run command sequential_deployment | Whether the containers for this service should be deployed in sequence, linking each of them to the previous containers (see [Service scaling](https://support.tutum.co/support/solutions/articles/5000012179-service) for more information) cpu_shares | The relative CPU priority of the container (see [Runtime Constraints on CPU and Memory](https://docs.docker.com/reference/run/#runtime-constraints-on-cpu-and-memory) for more information) memory | The memory limit of the container in MB (see [Runtime Constraints on CPU and Memory](https://docs.docker.com/reference/run/#runtime-constraints-on-cpu-and-memory) for more information) linked_from_service | A list of services that are linked to this one (see table `Related services attributes` below) linked_to_service | A list of services that the service is linked to (see table `Related services attributes` below) autorestart | Whether to restart the containers of the service automatically if they stop (see [Crash recovery](https://support.tutum.co/support/solutions/articles/5000012174-crash) for more information)
+running_num_containers | The actual number of containers deployed for the service in `Running` state stopped_num_containers | The actual number of containers deployed for the service in `Stopped` state containers | List of resource URIs of the containers launched as part of the service container_ports | List of ports to be published on the containers of this service (see table `Service Port attributes` below) container_envvars | List of user-defined environment variables to set on the containers of the service, which will override the image environment variables (see table `Service Environment Variable attributes` below) entrypoint | Entrypoint to be set on the containers launched as part of the service, which will override the image entrypoint run_command | Run command to be set on the containers launched as part of the service, which will override the image run command sequential_deployment | Whether the containers for this service should be deployed in sequence, linking each of them to the previous containers (see [Service scaling](https://support.tutum.co/support/solutions/articles/5000012179-service) for more information) cpu_shares | The relative CPU priority of the containers of the service (see [Runtime Constraints on CPU and Memory](https://docs.docker.com/reference/run/#runtime-constraints-on-cpu-and-memory) for more information) memory | The memory limit of the containers of the service in MB (see [Runtime Constraints on CPU and Memory](https://docs.docker.com/reference/run/#runtime-constraints-on-cpu-and-memory) for more information) linked_from_service | A list of services that are linked to this one (see table `Related services attributes` below) linked_to_service | A list of services that the service is linked to (see table `Related services attributes` below) autorestart | Whether to restart the containers of the service automatically if they stop (see [Crash recovery](https://support.tutum.co/support/solutions/articles/5000012174-crash) for more information)